For whom is the AFA Leaders Conference designed?

 What parking is available?

-Garage parking is available adjacent to the Sheraton Kansas City Hotel at Crown Center.
+Garage parking is available adjacent to the Sheraton Kansas City Hotel at Crown Center and the Westin at Crown Center.
 Self-parking is $17 per day, and valet parking is $24 per day.
 There is also a surface outdoor lot owned by the hotel which is a great alternative for large busses or vans that do not fit in the parking garage.
 Just ask the hotel staff in the front drive for directions to the oversized vehicle.